leandrocp/mdex/STREAMING_API.md

 - parser state is created when enumeration starts
 - upstream chunks are read only when downstream asks for them
-- normal EOF emits the final document
+- normal EOF reparses without fragment completion and emits changed documents
 - an early halt does not act like EOF
 - cleanup runs after completion, halt, or error
 - a second run creates new state when the source can be read again